lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 ..  container:: justify

-   **Explanations:** There are many differences with respect to the previous tutorial (:ref:`lennard-jones-label`), mostly because here a system with molecules and charges will be modeled (instead of neutral particles as in tutorial 01).
+   There are many differences with respect to the previous tutorial (:ref:`lennard-jones-label`), mostly because here a system with molecules and partial charges is modeled (instead of neutral particles).
 With the unit style 'real', masses are in grams per mole, distances in Ångstroms, time in femtoseconds, energies in Kcal/mole.
 With the atom style 'full', each atom is a dot with a mass and a charge.
 In addition, each atom can be